 Then, choose courses you are interested in and find course descriptions.
 Narrow down your course selection to no more than 10 for approval.
 Bring the course descriptions/syllabi and pre-approval form with you to set up an appointment with an advisor.
 When you drop these off, we will schedule an appointment with you for approximately 5 business days later.
 Plan for a minimum of 30 minutes to see an advisor for course approval.

 It depends on your situation, your area of emphasis, and what remaining requirements you have, but it is possible to study abroad and still graduate in 4 years with careful planning.
 There are cases where it could affect your graduation, especially if done during your senior year.
 You should sit down with an advisor and discuss this when you begin planning for study abroad.
 An advisor will be able to help you spot potential problems and avoid them.
 If you know you will be studying abroad, it is best to speak to an advisor about your plans early—even your first year is not too soon to start planning how a semester abroad will fit into your plans.
-Staying on track with your BCOR courses is key, and we recommend that you save some business electives, A&S Core and/or non-business electives for study abroad.
-The best A&S Core areas to save for study abroad are Historical Context, Contemporary Societies and Literature & the Arts.
+Staying on track with your BCOR courses is key, and we recommend that you save some business electives, A&S Core, Gen Ed and/or non-business electives for study abroad.

 Take caution: transcripts from study abroad do NOT arrive quickly enough to allow for graduation in the same semester.
 For this reason, studying abroad during your last semester will almost always mean delaying your official graduation for a term.
 Summer Global Seminars typically allow for an August graduation, but be sure to verify this with Study Abroad staff.